Get Fit for the Slopes

 • Flexibility and joint mobility (to prevent strain and improve technique)

-• Neuromuscular control (to react quickly and maintain form on unstable ground)
+• Body control (to keep you moving and balanced on unstable ground)

 Without proper conditioning, you’re more likely to experience: